tammandres/crc-and-tnm/README.md

 # Extracting minimal colorectal cancer information from free text reports

-This code repository accompanies the publication `Supporting cancer research on real-world data: Extracting colorectal cancer status and explicitly written TNM stages from free-text imaging and histopathology reports` by Tamm, Jones, Doshi, Perry et al (see below for a citation).
+This code repository accompanies the publication `Supporting cancer research on real-world data: Extracting colorectal cancer status and explicitly written TNM stages from free-text imaging and histopathology reports` by Tamm, Jones, Doshi, Perry, and others.

 The purpose is to provide a lightweight regex-based tool to identify clinical reports that discuss current colorectal cancer (CRC) and to extract explicitly given TNM staging scores from the reports.

-A license for using the code is not yet included - but a permissive license will be included in the future once the manuscript is published.
+A license for using the code is not yet included.
+A permissive license will be included once the manuscript is published.

+The release `manuscript` (https://github.com/tammandres/crc-and-tnm/releases/tag/manuscript) is a snapshot of the code that was run when evaluating the algorithms for the manuscript.
+The current release differs slightly, including a few small updates to the algorithms, such as a few additions to the regex patterns and ability to run the algorithms on multiple cores.

+Andres Tamm
+2025-07-23

 ## Installation